🚩 CBRS is now trading on Nasdaq — closed day 1 at $311 (+68% from $185 IPO price). View Cerebras trading day analysis →

 • Key risk: Customer concentration in hyperscalers who are actively building competing chips

-📅 Cerebras IPO Timeline (CBRS)
+Cerebras (CBRS)

-The Investment Verdict: Cerebras vs Nvidia
+The Investment Verdict: CBRS vs NVDA

 These are fundamentally different investments and shouldn't be framed as an either/or choice — but since you're asking, here's the honest take.